locus84/Locus-Bundle-System/README.md

 ![BundleSettingInspector](https://user-images.githubusercontent.com/6591432/73616925-a527b580-465c-11ea-8c82-b004e3822d98.png)

 1. *Bundle List*
-   - BundleName : Assetbundle's name which you should provide when loading object from AssetBundles.
+   - BundleName : AssetBundle's name which you should provide when loading object from AssetBundles.
    - Included In Player : if true, this bundle will be shipped with player(also can be updated).
    - Folder : Drag or select folder, assets under that folder will be packed into this bundle.
    - Include Subfolder : if true, will search assets from subfolders recurviely, your asset name when loading will be [SubFolderPath]/[AssetName]